Process Optimization with Embedded Monitoring Systems

 Optimizing process efficiency, reliability, and safety using NI cRIO embedded controllers for condition analysis and KPI outputs.

 Realizing efficiency improvements and uncovering hidden unsafe conditions in a process can prevent injury and save your company millions.
 However, unless you have a method for rapidly building and deploying a system to embed and iterate on your optimization ideas, you will not be able to maximize these savings.
-This article describes the method and tools ITM uses to deploy its process efficiency, reliability, and safety optimization solutions.
+This article describes the data collection method and tools ITM uses to deploy its process efficiency, reliability, and safety optimization solutions.

 Since 2001, ITM has been designing and deploying embedded process monitoring solutions for our customers.
 One of our customers in the pulp & paper industry wanted to create a competitive advantage over its competitors by significantly improving the efficiency of its boilers.